fatTimmy/mplapp/README.rst

 mplkit
 ======

-A gui toolkit for creating a small set of widgets using Matplotlib.
+A gui toolkit for creating a small set of widgets using Matplotlib, should have the same look and feel and API regarless of the Matplotlib backend.

 Widgets
 =======

+* Button
 * Horizontal Box
+* Label
+* Slider
 * Vertical Box
-* Label
-* push Button
 * Window

 WORK IN PROGRESS!!!